hannah-y-gao/ARENA_Capstone/README.md

 - Head (9, 1) seems to be a day predictor

 ## Attention head patterns
+**Note: The first tokens on both axes in the attention patterns are the BOS token.
+On the attention pattern grids, the y-axis represents queries from tokens 0-7 (from top to bottom) while the x-axis represents keys from tokens 0-7 (from left to right)

 We can further examine the attention patterns of heads (9, 1) and (10, 3):
 ![Attention pattern for head (9, 1)](./temporal_rep/imgs/Layer9Pattern.png "Attention pattern for head (9, 1)")

+Most tokens seem to attend to the BOS token.
+The "is" token very slightly attends to the *subject day* token.

 ![Attention pattern for head (10, 3)](./temporal_rep/imgs/Layer10Pattern.png "Attention pattern for head (10, 3)")

+The tokens "is" and "," attend strongly to the *subject day* token (i.e. "Monday" in this example).
+This head also moderately pays attention to the token "today".

 ## Plots for the probabilities and logits of predicting subject tokens